jinkpen/QuizApp/README.md

 If you wish to add your own quizzes, please note that quiz files in the res/raw folder are organized as follows:
+First line is the title of the quiz.
+The lines that follow are formatted as below.
 Question>Answer
 In other words, the files are delimited with the > character.